lablup/backend.ai-docs-webui/docs/user_settings/user_settings.rst

 Existing shell scripts can be applied to new sessions.
 You can copy the shell script and save it to your favorite shell script run command.
-Shell editing feature also supports setting Renviron file used in the R language.
+Shell editing feature also supports setting ``.Renviron`` file used in the R language.

 .. image:: edit_user_config_script.png
    :width: 500